Godsheritage/TO-DO/README.md

 # TO-DO
-This is a TO-DO list web Ap
+This is a TO-DO list web App